Celebrating World Press Freedom Day: Raising Awareness and Focusing on Media Justice

 See the original post on Beyond Bylines.

 For days, everyone was talking about the White House Correspondent's Dinner.
-And while POTUS was not in attendance, the correspondents who keep the White House in
+And while POTUS was not in attendance, the correspondents who keep the White House in check made sure not to miss it.

 May 3 was World Press Freedom Day.
 This year marked its 25th celebration, with the main event happening in Accra, Ghana.